-FA1 - Formative assessment takes place mid-way through the trimester.
-Students will submit demo production material that outlines how they intend to approach their portfolio and the strategy for the developmental tasks they are completing.
-This submission may be delivered in a variety of forms including a written document, an e-portfolio or as a pre-recorded presentation.
+FA1 - Formative assessment take place mid-way through the trimester and will ask students to submit sample production material that outlines how they intend to refine their portfolio and the strategy for the developmental tasks they are completing.
+This submission may be submitted in a variety of forms including as a written document, an e-portfolio or as a pre-recorded presentation.
 This activity will allow tutors to provide advice to students relating to all programme competencies that will support development for the remainder of the module.